AMERICANS IN THE AFTERMATH OF 9-11

 Tuesday, September 8, 2015

-NOTE: These 16 incidents documented in the video above are by no means a comprehensive listing.
+NOTE: The incidents documented in the videos above are by no means a comprehensive listing.
 Many other Sikhs have faced similar attacks in the U.S.

 National Sikh Campaign 2014 Survey of Americans

 Sikh men with turbans and beards have been most affected by post 9-11 hate crimes.
 This backlash violence has been primarily directed at those perceived to resemble the enemy -- a turbaned and bearded Osama bin Laden, the leader of the radical Al-Qaeda.
 But the people who wear turbans in the United States are Sikhs, members of the world’s fifth largest religion who trace their heritage to the Punjab region of India.
 See GoodGuysWearTurbans.com.